mechmerlin/qmk_setup/info_json_tutorial.md

 In `meme.h`, you will see a macro called LAYOUT_all.

 Pay attention to the top part of the LAYOUT macro.
+This is also known as the physical layout.

 ```
 #define LAYOUT_all( \